 In this article, we will discuss a few tips that might help you pinpoint your shared common ancestor:

 The DNA Relatives feature estimates a predicted relationship to help you locate your likely recent common ancestor.
-The predicted relationship is listed under the Strength of Relationship column and again in the Relationship section (when you click on your genetic relative).
+The predicted relationship is listed above the percentage of DNA shared and again in the "Your genetic relationship" section (when you click on your genetic relative).
 By translating the predicted relationship to the likely number of generations ago your common ancestor lived, you might be able to identify which of your ancestors you share with your genetic relative.
 In general, for an "nth" cousin (e.g. n=5 is a fifth cousin), your common ancestors go back n+1 generations; so for a 5th cousin, you share great-great-great-great grandparents.

 You share great-grandparents with a 2nd cousin.